elakito/swaggersocket-samples/osgi_olingo_car_server/README.md

 ```

 Now, install the olingo bundles by running the following commands.
 Note that
-we assume we are using the patched version OLINGO-xxx.
+we assume we are using the patched version regarding OLINGO-632.

 ```bash
 bundle:install -s mvn:org.apache.olingo/odata-commons-api/4.0.0-beta-03-SNAPSHOT